 The Coffeehouse portfolio tilts the US stock allocation towards value stocks by devoting an equal allocation to large cap and small cap market index funds with large cap and small cap value index funds.

-The portfolio uses a total international index fund for the international stock allocation, and a US intermediate-term bond index fund for bond allocations.
+The portfolio uses a total international index fund for the international stock allocation, and a US total market bond index fund for bond allocations.

 See the chart below (click image to enlarge).